bright/new-www/content/blog/app-uninstall-healthcare.md

 Also, read more about these [mobile app success metrics and analytical tools](/blog/metrics-to-measure-mobile-mvp-success-cheat-sheet/) that will help you measure them.

 ## Inclusive AI

+Another key reason for mHealth app uninstallation is that the app is 'not easy to use'.
+To address this, an inclusive UI can naturally attract users to your solution by immediately demonstrating the value of the mHealth app.

+Understanding the User Persona is again a key!
+Before any mockups are developed, it’s wise to organize product workshops with your team to understand the end-users, benchmark your solutions against others, and establish core design principles.

+A case study: An App for Individuals with Parkinson’s Disease

+Designing an app for individuals suffering from Parkinson’s can be particularly challenging, as it must cater to users experiencing tremors and other movement disorders.
+Additionally, some users may be less tech-savvy.
+From the outset, it is crucial to design a UI that minimizes the potential for errors and, if an incorrect input does occur, easily allows the user to correct it.

+If you want to read more about developing a [mobile solution for People with Parkinson's Disease](/projects/solution-for-parkinsons-patients/), read the case study!